 Reed Learning's Gateway to work programme

-This careers guide forms part of our ‘Gateway to work’ programme delivered by Reed Learning, an e-learning programme designed to help students in years 10 to 13 successfully enter the world of work.
+This guide forms part of our free ‘Gateway to work’ programme delivered by Reed Learning, a digital careers programme designed to help students in years 9 to 13 successfully enter the world of work.

 The programme includes virtual work experience placements with top-name companies, CV writing advice, mock interviews, and support with building confidence and clarity about their future.

 Find out more about Gateway to work.